 14. Go Whale Watching

 If you’re visiting Maui in the winter months, whale watching is a popular Maui activity between December to April.

-To see the majestic humpback whales up close, you can go on this highly rated whale-watching boat tour in Lahaina.
-With knowledgeable crew and raving reviews, your chances of seeing whales are really high on this tour!
+To see the majestic humpback whales up close, you can go on this highly-rated whale-watching boat tour in Lahaina.
+With a knowledgeable crew and raving reviews, your chances of seeing whales are really high on this tour!